Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

     a.
 On the **Installation Options** screen, select **PFX Distribution** as shown in the following screen shot.
 Complete the remaining setup with the default selections.

    > [!IMPORTANT]
-   > If you want to configure Intune Certificate Connector to issue certificates from a Microsoft CA and a Symantec CA, select **SCEP and PFX Profile Distribution**.
+   > If you want to configure Intune Certificate Connector to issue certificates from a Microsoft CA and a DigiCert CA, select **SCEP and PFX Profile Distribution**.
 Complete the remaining setup with the default selections.

    ![InstallConnector][InstallConnector]